hassonlab/podcast-benchmark/docs/configuration.md

 # How to train
 training_params:
   # Batch size, learning rate, losses, metrics, etc.

-# What data to use
-data_params:
-  # Subjects, electrodes, embeddings, preprocessing

 # Where to save results
 output_dir: results